-Among the myriad institutions where IRGC founder Mohsen Rezaei cultivates his clan networks is Sobh Qarib Iranian Foundation, a small cultural NGO and media outlet aligned with the popular website Tabnak News.
+Among the myriad institutions where Mohsen Rezaei, longtime top commander of the Islamic Revolutionary Guard Corps, cultivates his clan networks is Sobh Qarib Iranian Foundation, a small cultural NGO and media outlet aligned with the popular website Tabnak News.
 Though obscure, Sobh Qarib Iranian brings together a group of IRGC officers and right-wing clerics whose interests range from high politics to helicopter and pasta production.

 The Sobh Qarib Iranian Network

 Sobh Qarib Iranian Foundation was founded by the family of Hassan Tehrani Moqaddam, the creator of Iran’s ballistic missile program, following his 2011 death in an explosion at a military base in Iran.
 Rezaei, a close friend of Moghaddam, became the foundation’s board chairman in 2016.

 As a magazine and news website, Sobh Qarib Iranian syndicates most of its content from Tabnak News.
 It also dedicates much of its editorial space to promoting regime propaganda and the teachings of Iran’s Supreme Leader Ayatollah Ali Khamenei.
 About one-third of its content comprises opinion pieces about Rezaei.

 The source of Sobh Qarib Iranian finances is not available in public records.
 However, its alignment with Rezaei suggests that it, like his news website Tabnak, is publicly funded.